SuhWali/Capstone/README.md

 # Intelligent Learning System

 This project is an Intelligent Learning System designed to enhance K-12 mathematics education by providing personalized content recommendations and automated tagging of educational materials.
-The system uses advanced AI models, including Natural Language Processing (NLP) and layout analysis, to extract key concepts and map them to educational standards like the Common Core.
-The application is built using a scalable architecture with Angular (frontend), Django (backend), and PostgreSQL (database), containerized using Docker for seamless development and deployment.
+The system uses advanced AI models, including Natural Language Processing (NLP) and Multimodel Generative AI, to extract key concepts and map them to educational standards like the Common Core.
+The application is built using a scalable architecture with Angular (frontend), Django (backend), and PostgreSQL (database), containerized using Docker for seamless development.
+For more details, please refer to the project report in the repository, named 'capstone_project'.

 ## Features
 - Automated extraction and tagging of educational content.